Precision Gait Analysis for Dogs

 You Can't Fix What You Can't Measure

 Even the most diligent owners only see their vet once or twice a year.
 That's 2 days out of 365 — two brief snapshots of a continuously changing picture.
-By the time you see a limp, the damage is already done.
+Small changes in how your dog moves often begin long before a limp is visible.

 of arthritic dogs are undiagnosed and untreated — seen as 'just getting old' or 'too young for arthritis.'